osrf/gazebo_tutorials/drcsim_launchfiles/tutorial.md

 `gzname`: Specify the executable used to invoke Gazebo.
 Common options include `gazebo` or `gzserver`.
 If the Gazebo window isn't showing up, but terminal outputs look fine, trying setting `gzname:="gazebo"`. `gzname` is set to `gzserver` by default for the `vrc_final` worlds, which means the graphical client window won't start unless `gzclient` is launched separately.

 # Example
-Try launching Atlas v4 with Robotiq hands in the world for DRC task 4:
+Try launching Atlas v4 with RobotiQ hands in the world for DRC task 4:

 ~~~
 roslaunch drcsim_gazebo drc_practice_task_4.launch model_args:="_v4" hand_suffix:="_robotiq_hands"